ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Rain showers likely before 9am, then a chance of rain and snow showers between 9am and noon, then a slight chance of thunderstorms
+         <h3>Today</h3>A chance of rain showers before 9am, then a chance of rain and snow showers between 9am and noon, then a slight chance of
-         and a chance of rain and snow showers.
+         thunderstorms and a chance of rain and snow showers.
 Cloudy.
 High near 42, with temperatures falling to around 37 in the afternoon.
-West wind 18 to 22 mph, with gusts as high as 41 mph.
-Chance of precipitation is 60%.<br></div>
+         West wind around 22 mph, with gusts as high as 41 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">